Student Employment Handbook

-Suitability for employment is determined through academic records for the immediate prior term, adherence to the expectations outlined in this handbook, and performance evaluations.
-Eligibility for present and future student employment will be based on your employment performance history at Bennington College.
+Suitability for employment is determined through academic records for the immediate prior term, adherence to the expectations outlined in this handbook, and employment performance evaluations.
 Your employment may be terminated at any time during your work assignment for failure to adhere to the terms and conditions of student employment.
-If you are terminated from your position for any reason, you will not be eligible for new student employment for the remainder of the term during which you were terminated; off-term time employment may also be affected.
-Upon returning to work, you will undergo a 30-day probationary period, during which time any additional infraction of the terms and conditions of student employment will be considered sufficient for termination.

 Off-Term Eligibility for Employment

-Federal Work Study awards are not available during off-term time (summer and winter break/Field Work Term), but some student jobs on campus may still exist depending on various offices’ needs for the period.
+Federal Work-Study awards are not available during off-term time (summer and winter break/Field Work Term), but some student jobs on campus may still exist depending on various departments’ needs for the period.
 Students can find these listings on Handshake in the on-campus job listings section; they will be prefaced with either “Summer” or “Winter” to mark their difference from term-time positions.
 In order to be eligible to work on campus during off-term time, you must plan to be enrolled during the next academic term, and must have been enrolled during the preceding academic term.
-For example, you could not work during the summer after coming back from a leave of absence or study away period if you would not resume taking Bennington College classes until the following fall.
+For example, you could not work during the summer after coming back from a leave of absence or study away period if you would not resume taking Bennington College classes until the following Fall.
 Additionally, you are ineligible for off-term campus employment if: